Dual Momentum, Sortino Ratio And Portfolio Management Software

 If a Dual Momentum investor wishes to follow the model using a one-year or 252 trading days look-back period, below are the settings one would make within the Kipling spreadsheet.

-With these look-back settings and using the three basic asset classes listed above (exclude TLT) the model recommended moving from VTI into AGG at the close of 3/30/2020.
-I refer to the first quarter of 2020 as the "Covid-19 Crash."
+With these look-back settings and using the three basic asset classes listed above (exclude TLT), the model recommended moving from VTI into AGG at the close of 3/30/2020.
+I refer to the first quarter of 2020 as the "COVID-19 Crash."
 This recommendation comes quite a bit after the crash or is slower to react.
-See the next screenshot were a multi-period look-back is used.
+See the next screenshot where a multi-period look-back is used.

 Multiple Look-Back Model